xrdocs/telemetry/_tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang.md

 So what does all that mean to the router?
 It breaks down into three parts which you'll recall from the YANG model above:

 - The **destination-group** tells the router where to send telemetry data and how.
-If you parse the XML above, you'll see that the router has a destination group named "DGroup 1" that goes to 172.30.8.4 port 5432 using the self-describing GPB encoding.
+The absence of a destination-group in the output above alerts us to the fact that this is a dial-in configuration (the collector will initiate the session to the router).
 - The **sensor-group** identifies a list of YANG models that the router should stream.
-In this case, the router has a sensor-group called "SGroup1" that will send interface statistics data from the Cisco-IOS-XR-infra-statsd-oper YANG model.
+In this case, the router has a sensor-group called "SGroup3" that will send interface statistics data from the OpenConfig Interfaces YANG model.
 - The **subscription** ties together the destination-group and the sensor-group.
-This router has a subscription name "Sub1" that will send the list of models in SGroup1 to the destinations in DGroup1 at an interval of 30 second (30000 milleseconds).
+This router has a subscription name "Sub3" that will send the list of models in SGroup3 at an interval of 30 second (30000 milleseconds).

-If you read the [earlier tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/) on configuring MDT with CLI, you might recognize this as the same as the TCP Dial-Out configuration described there.
+If you read the [earlier tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/) on configuring MDT with CLI, you might recognize this as the same as the gRPC dial-in configuration described there.
 If you missed that thrilling installment, the XML above is the YANG equivalent of this CLI:

 {% capture "output" %}
 CLI Output:

 ```
 telemetry model-driven
- destination-group DGroup1
-   address family ipv4 172.30.8.4 port 5432
-   encoding self-describing-gpb
-   protocol tcp
+ sensor-group SGroup3
+  sensor-path openconfig-interfaces:interfaces/interface
  !
+ subscription Sub3
+  sensor-group-id SGroup3 sample-interval 30000
  !
- sensor-group SGroup1
-  sensor-path Cisco-IOS-XR-infra-statsd-oper:infra-statistics/interfaces/interface/latest/generic-counters
- !
- subscription Sub1
-  sensor-group-id SGroup1 sample-interval 30000
-  destination-id DGroup1
 ```

 {% endcapture %}